How to Reduce Grocery Bill And Keep Eating Healthy?

 3. Use Rewards Cards

-Moreover, some rewards cards provide a point system that depends on the amount you’ve spent in the store per month.
+Moreover, some rewards cards provide a point system that depends on the monthly amount you’ve spent in the store.
 Thus, you can withdraw the points you get when you buy something in the store and make your grocery bill lower.

 4. Keep Track of Expiration Dates